Cuddles Are The Best Medicine: Training Your Therapy Dog

 - Reaction to children

-Any dog who soils himself during testing is immediately disqualified, so get that house training perfected to a T.
+Any dog who soils themselves during testing is immediately disqualified, so get that house training perfected to a T.

 Now make the world a happier place.